approaching236/approaching236.github.io/_posts/2016-01-19-jiu-jitsu-hygene.md

 ## Gi
 Really don't let these sit around in a closed space.
 I like to wash two at a time to save a bit of water, but I'm honestly even on the fence about that at this point.
 Detergent in addition to OxyClean if there is blood and a bit of white vinegar pretty much always.
 White vinegar is like a dollar for a gallon and it will keep your gi from getting that funk I'm sure you've experienced.
 Keep the lid on the OxyClean.

-## Skin Stuff
-I'm not a doctor.
-If you are at all concerned about something go see a doctor.
-If it kind of stings, is about the size of a nickle and has dry edges it's probably ring worm.
-Go get athletes foot cream and/or see a doctor.
-Bro science says to use bleach on a cotton ball, but you should dilute it at least 50/50 or you'll just burn your skin.
-Or be sane and go see a doctor.
-If it's red, hot, painful and swollen.
-You have an infection.
-Go see a doctor.
-There is no bro science here.
-Go see a doctor because you probably need a prescription for a specific type of antibiotics.
-Jesus Christ please take all of them if they give you some.
-Honestly, it's too expensive mat time wise to not see a doctor if something comes up so just go so you can come back without causing somebody else to have to stay off the mats themselves.

 ## Conclusion
 There is some sort of a procedure here, but it's all a little part of doing this and if you miss any of it because you're lazy, shit happens.